txt/mase/src/doc/READING.md

 When reading a paper, take care to note:

++ Items 1 to 29, listed above.
++ Comments on:
   + The thesis being investigated
   + The contribution
   + The method of investigation
   + The “power” of the results
   + The applicability of the results
   + Summary of the technical development
   + Details of any examples

-In a _first pass_ of a paper, skim over
+So a _first pass_ of a paper, skim over to find

 + The abstract,
 (to determine relevance
-to determine kind of paper)
+to determine kind of paper);
 + Pictures
 tables, graphs, and diagrams
-concepts (just to get the big picture)
+concepts (just to get the big picture);
++ Any of the items 1 to 29 listed above;
 + References (do you recognize them?)